Madelene/100-days-of-code/log.md

 ** Today's Progress**:
 - TAed at Wyncode.
 - Went over some Python with Don.
 Still having trouble conditionally returning data via command line arguments.
+- Helped some students with git, GitHub, and merge conflicts

 **Thoughts:**
 - Trying to stay positive, but am getting a bit down about things.